 Nope.
 It’s just another Record Myth.

 For this music to work all the elements need to be in balance, with correct timbre for the relatively few instruments that make up the arrangements.
-Opacity, smear or grit instantly destroy the whole point of having a straightforward production, which is to be able to have all the parts laid out cleanly and clearly.
+Opacity, smear or grit instantly destroy the whole point of having a straightforward production, which is to be able to lay out all the parts cleanly and clearly.
 Get the production out of the way and just let the music speak for itself.

 The truly Hot Stampers remind you of the kind of basic rock and roll record that really knows how to rock.
 Back in Black comes instantly to mind.
 Black Dog off Zep IV.
 This is the sound you want your Straight Up to have.
 The title of the album is the key to the sound.
 No fancy packaging, just the band, Straight Up.